-Happier staff have proven in studies to stay in their job longer, having a better working relationship with colleagues, and work more efficiently.
+Happier staff have proven in studies to stay in their job longer, have a better working relationship with colleagues, and work more efficiently.

-With this in mind, whether providing wellness training to staff because you care about them or because you see the long-term benefits as a business, it is an area we’d certainly recommend to consider.
+With this in mind, whether providing wellness training to staff because you care about them or because you see the long-term benefits as a business, it is an area we’d certainly recommend considering.